What is Equity?

-- Collect and analyze data;
+- gather data;

-The City of Seattle: Racial Equity Toolkit is part of the City of Seattle’s overall effort to eliminate racial inequity and is a set of questions designed to guide the development, implementation, and evaluation of policies, programs, projects, and budget issues with an equity lens.
+The City of Seattle's Racial Equity Toolkit is part of the City of Seattle’s overall effort to eliminate racial inequity and is a set of questions designed to guide the development, implementation, and evaluation of policies, programs, projects, and budget issues with an equity lens.